 Emergency Medicine Simulation Fellowship

-The Stanford Emergency Medicine Simulation Fellowship is a one-year program designed to allow fellows to develop the skills necessary to be leaders in Emergency Medicine Simulation.
+The Stanford Emergency Medicine Simulation Fellowship is a two-year program designed to allow fellows to develop the skills necessary to be leaders in Emergency Medicine Simulation.

-Our fellows are integrated into the state-of-the-art Center for Simulated and Immersive Learning (CISL) center, and have access to their Medical Education and Simulation journal series.
-In addition, fellows will have ample access to faculty development courses, including the CISL Simulation instructor courses, the Stanford Honors College (teaching seminar series specifically for interdisciplinary fellow learners), and other courses at the fellow’s discretion.
-A Fellow development fund will cover the cost of courses, presentations and/or national memberships.
+Our fellows are integrated into the state-of-the-art Center for Simulated and Immersive Learning (CISL), and have access to their Medical Education and Simulation journal series.
+In addition, fellows have access to faculty development courses, including the CISL Simulation instructor courses, the Stanford Honors College (teaching seminar series specifically for interdisciplinary fellow learners), and more.
+A Fellow development fund covers the cost of courses, presentations and/or national memberships.

 The Simulation Fellow has protected time to develop and execute a research agenda that is based on individual interests.
 The Co-Directors of the Simulation Fellowship, Drs.
 Harter and Smith-Coggins, have years of experience in teaching, simulation research and resident direction and will closely mentor the fellow.
 There is an expectation that the fellow will have a publishable manuscript by the end of the fellowship.